DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 must come from deep within you.

 > Humbly,
-> Duke Beedle of Pelagia
+> Duke Beedle of Erdanis

-As the Game Master, your task is to bring together a group of adventurers and guide them through a Story of Pelagia.
+As the Game Master, your task is to bring together a group of adventurers and guide them through a Story of Erdanis.
 You can bring together close friends in person, or find new friends Virtually through ExampleWebsite.com or in the Discord.

-If you’ve been a Game Master elsewhere and are hoping to learn about what’s different about being a Game Master of Pelagia, you can skip right to Section 3, “What it’s all about”.
+If you’ve been a Game Master elsewhere and are hoping to learn about what’s different about being a Game Master of Erdanis, you can skip right to Section 3, “What it’s all about”.
 For everyone else, or those Game Masters who want a refresher, we’ll dive into what being a Game Master is all about in Section 2: “Getting Started”.
 If you or your players ever have questions or need a helping hand, never be afraid to reach out to the